-Sacramento may close some residential roads to prioritize pedestrian safety during the COVID-19 pandemic
+Sacramento looked, but decided against closing some residential roads to prioritize pedestrian safety during the COVID-19 pandemic

-City Hall is considering the concept, which calls for closing stretches of residential streets to vehicles and prioritizing street space for pedestrians and bicyclists.
+The city of Sacramento has decided to pass on the “slow streets” movement, which calls for closing stretches of residential streets to vehicles and prioritizing street space for pedestrians and bicyclists.
 The idea has zoomed in popularity during the COVID-19 pandemic as more people walk to exercise while still trying to keep a safe distance from others.

 “Sidewalks and bike lanes are more crowded than ever, often forcing residents to move into traffic lanes just to maintain a 6-foot distance.
 Additionally, while we are pleased to see that parks and green spaces have remained open to provide valuable physical and mental health benefits, it is clear that there is an overwhelming demand for safe spaces to exercise while obeying stay at home orders.
 The current capacities of our parks and trails are not enough to uphold public health and safety standards,” the groups say in a joint letter to Mayor Darrell Steinberg.